10 Tips to Help Your Dog Adjust to Your Home

 6. Supervise Your New Dog

 If your dog is already crate trained you might want to consider leaving him crated while you go to work, and this is especially true if your have other animals at home.
-Some dogs can become destructive or overly anxious when left alone.
+Some dogs can become destructive or overly anxious when left alone, and if you’re in a multiple pet household don’t leave them alone unsupervised until you’re certain they’re getting along well.

 If you’re not sure how your new dog will react when left alone crating is a good way to have some peace of mind while you’re at work.
 Just remember to introduce your dog to their crate slowly, and make it a positive experience for them.
 When introduced properly a crate becomes a relaxing place for your dog.